Small Bowel Tumours

 Introduction

-Small bowel tumours are rare, accounting for <5% of all gastrointestinal cancers (despite the small intestine contains over 90% of the mucosal surface area of the GI tract), and in the UK, their incidence is around 2-3 cases per 100,000 per year.
+Small bowel tumours are rare, accounting for <5% of all gastrointestinal cancers, despite the small intestine contains over 90% of the mucosal surface area of the gastrointestinal tract.
+In the UK, their incidence is around 2-3 cases per 100,000 population per year.

-• Malignant tumours – most common types are either adenocarcinomas or neuroendocrine tumours (40% each*); less common types are stromal tumours, sarcomas, and lymphomas
+• Malignanttumours – most common types are either adenocarcinomas or neuroendocrine tumours (40% respectively*), with less common types being stromal tumours, sarcomas, and lymphomas

-For small bowel adenocarcinoma, the average age at diagnosis is 66yrs (overall a lower age of presentation than with colorectal cancer), with an equal split in incidence between men and women
+For small bowel adenocarcinoma, the average age of diagnosis is 66yrs (lower than the colorectal cancer average), with equal incidence between men and women

 *Adenocarcinomas more commonly affect the duodenum whilst neuroendocrine tumours more commonly affect the ileum